 As well as getting her head around her cancer diagnosis and facing treatments, Tori, started to think about the future, and wondered if she would ever be able to have children.

 Because the cancer was so advanced and quite aggressive, there was no time to freeze any of her eggs, so she became one of the first patients to undergo a groundbreaking procedure at the Princess Anne Hospital in Southampton, to remove and freeze one of her ovaries for possible future use.

 With the ovary safely preserved, Tori started her first round of chemotherapy, which continued every three weeks for seven months.
 This was followed by a lumpectomy and then 25 daily sessions of radiotherapy.

 During that time, the team at her fledgling gym business kept things running, with Tori going in whenever she felt well.
 Incredibly, she still managed to go out on 10k runs.

 Tori was told she had been successfully treated, but discovered there were longer-lasting after-effects which she describes as her ‘dodgy heart, osteopenia and weight gain, as well as being dependent on an array of medications.”

-She kept focussed though, keeping herself as healthy as possible, whilst building her business and raising funds for Wessex Cancer Trust, which had supported her through her cancer treatment.
+She kept focussed though, keeping herself as healthy as possible, whilst building her business and raising funds for Wessex Cancer Support, which had supported her through her cancer treatment.
 Tori regularly used the Daisy Bus to get to her hospital appointments in Southampton and other support services.